 Don’t wait any longer

 With such a high price to pay for not getting your hearing loss treated, it is well worth getting a hearing assessment in Louisiana with one of our highly skilled Audiologists at Acadian Hearing.
 Once we’ve comprehensively checked your hearing health, we can advise you on all of your options for treatment and make sure you get the most appropriate treatment for your situation.
-So don’t delay, come and visit our hearing center in Lake Charles or Sulphur today.
+So don’t delay, come and visit our hearing center in Lake Charles today.